Category Archive : counsellor Shivani Misri Sadhoo

 Does Online Couples Counseling Work?

-Research and studies indicate that couples who engage in online relationship counseling with a qualified therapist see an improvement in their overall relationships.
+Research and studies indicate that couples who engage in online relationship counselling with a qualified therapist see an improvement in their overall relationships.
 All couples go through torrid patches, but when the tough times fail to improve, certain things can aid the partners to get back on the same page.
-In fact, it can be more effective when one compares it with in-person or face-to-face counseling because it lets the counselor notice how you are behaving with your partner while at home when compared to an office-based counseling session.
+In fact, it can be more effective when one compares it with in-person or face-to-face counselling because it lets the counselor notice how you are behaving with your partner while at home when compared to an office-based counseling session.

 What Can One Expect in Online Couples Counseling?

-During the starting sessions of counseling, you will meet with your therapist online.
+During the starting sessions of counselling, you will meet with your therapist online.
 You won’t have to jump into the problems that you as a couple are having.
 First, the marriage counselor will get to know each of you.
 They will find out your individual personalities and how you come together as a couple.

 Advantages of Online Couple Therapy